 Feeding a young child that is developing allergies is an important and sometimes stressful task.
 As a parent your only feedback is watching for reactions, assuming you even know to look for them!
 Along the way your child may just stop eating out of fear or because she simply does not feel good.

-I have lived this struggle over the past year and a half as my daughter slowly developed more and more allergies.
+I lived this struggle for over two years as my daughter slowly developed more and more allergies.

 When we first introduced solids she seemed to enjoy most things she tried.
 But gradually she started eating less and less until she stopped eating.